 Sending wedding save the dates is one of the first things you’ll cross off your planning to do list.
-But before you can do that, there are a few things you have to know!
-You’re probably asking yourself, “What is there to know?”
-I mean, it seems easy enough, right?
-Well, it is a bit more complicated than just selecting an engagement photo, picking a design, and slapping some stamps on them.
-In order to avoid a total save the date faux pas, read these 7 tips from my favorite local stationery designers.
+But before you drop those beauties in the nearest mailbox, there are a few things you have to know!
+It is a little bit more complicated than just selecting an engagement photo, picking a design, and slapping some stamps on them.
+In order to avoid a total save the date faux pas, read these seven tips from our favorite local stationery designers.

 1.)
 Don’t send them too early, but don’t send them too late.

-We recommend sending your save the dates out about six months before your wedding date, unless you’re getting married abroad.
-Then, you’ll want to give your guests a generous 10 – 12 months time to prepare travel arrangements.
+Blush Paper Co. recommends sending your save the dates out about six months before your wedding date, unless you’re getting married abroad.
+Then, you’ll want to give your guests a generous 10 – 12 months to prepare travel arrangements.

 2.)
 Choose the right photo.

 It’s important to choose the right photo for your announcements.
-Not all photos work with every save the date layout!
-You won’t want to submit a vertical photo for a horizontal layout.
-Your photographer will likely take photos of you with white space, allowing your designer room to place with text around you, and a trained designer will be able to make most photos work!
+Not all photos work with every save the date layout!, so says Blush Paper Co.
+You won’t want to use a vertical photo for a horizontal layout.
+Your photographer will likely take photos of you with white space, allowing your designer room to play with text around you, and a trained designer will be able to make most photos work!

 3.)
 Plan ahead.

-You don’t want to offend someone by sending a save the date, but then deciding later that you really don’t have room to invite them to the wedding.
-You’ll need to plan your invite list well in advance to avoid this faux pas!
-It’s also best to be clear as early as possible who you’re inviting to the wedding – think plus ones and kids.
-Addressing the save the date correctly can reinforce exactly who is invited to your wedding, and will help avoid any sticky situations later.
+Fresh Cut Prints says you don’t want to offend someone by sending a save the date, but then deciding later that you really don’t have room to (or no longer want to) invite them to the wedding.
+You’ll need to finalize your wedding guest list list well in advance to avoid this faux pas!
+It’s also best to be clear as early as possible who you’re inviting to the wedding, especially in terms of plus ones and kids.
+Addressing the save the date correctly can reinforce exactly who is invited to your wedding and who isn’t, and will help avoid any sticky situations later.

 4.)
 Include the right information.

 What info should you include on your save the date?
-The date, location (city and state), and a wedding website (if you have one).
+Fresh Cut Prints says the date, location (city and state), and a wedding website if you have one.
 You’ll also want to include a mention of “formal invitation to follow” somewhere on the save the date.
 You do not need to include specific times and venues at this point; you can save that for the invitation.
-Also, please do NOT include your registry information!
-Instead, include extra details like this on your website.
+Also, do NOT include your registry information!
+Include extra details like this, a list of accommodations, and the suggested attire on your wedding website.

 5.)
 Be cohesive.